>

 For the Microsoft Word template, click here.

-After you complete your paper, convert it to Adobe Portable Document Format (PDF).
-The PDF file size should not exceed 6 MByte.
-Your abstract can be uploaded on the abstract page of the ISMB15 site:
+After you complete your digest, convert it to PDF (Adobe Portable Document Format).
+The PDF file size should not exceed 10 MByte.
+Your digest can be uploaded on the upcoming website for digest submission.

-The deadline for the extended abstracts is December 25, 2015.
-The notifications of acceptance will be sent on March 11, 2016.
+The deadline for the digest submission is March 1, 2025.
+After the review by several reviewers, the notifications of acceptance will be sent on April 15, 2025.

 Proceedings